-In this section we will mainly discuss medial epicondylar fractures.
+In this section, we will mainly discuss medial epicondylar fractures.
 Medial condylar fractures are a rare fracture pattern and are managed similarly to lateral condylar fractures.
-It is important to differentiate between medial condylar and epicondylar fractures as condylar fractures are intra-articular and require urgent open reduction and internal fixation.
+It is important to differentiate between medial condylar and epicondylar fractures.
+Condylar fractures are intra-articular and require urgent open reduction and internal fixation.

 Margot is 12 years old and a keen gymnast.
-She was practicing on the uneven bars and had sudden pain in the medial aspect of her right arm during a twisting manoeuvre.
+She was practising on the uneven bars and had a sudden pain in the medial aspect of her right arm during a twisting manoeuvre.
 She attended the local Emergency Department where she was told that she has an avulsion fracture of the medial epicondyle of her humerus.

 Medial epicondylar fractures are the third most common elbow fracture type in children.
 They are most likely to occur in children 9-14 years old and more common in boys.